Essential PACS System for Radiology Guide

 From the healthcare provider perspective, the system offers benefits that help organizations achieve their business growth objectives as well as optimize their patient care models.
 Four key benefits include:

 Patient reports and images are easily accessible.
-With the help of picture archiving and communication system, studies can seamlessly be accessed from anywhere, at any time—even from mobile devices, which is ideal for physicians on-the-go.
+With the help of PACS in radiology, studies can seamlessly be accessed from anywhere, at any time—even from mobile devices, which is ideal for physicians on-the-go.
 Information can also be shared electronically to other facilities, enabling remote diagnosis, consultations, and care.

 Image viewing and analysis is enhanced.
-Using PACS software, technicians can easily manipulate and get a better view of generated images in order to assist clinicians in more effectively determining a diagnosis.
+Using PACS for radiology, technicians can easily manipulate and get a better view of generated images in order to assist clinicians in more effectively determining a diagnosis.

 Data management is improved and more efficient.
 Through duplicate reduction, data integrity is maintained, allowing for consistent data accuracy and quality.
 Physicians can easily access prior images to ascertain a patient’s chronological radiology history to perform in-depth study comparisons.

-Leveraging PACS system to streamline healthcare workflows and optimize patient care delivery can translate into the following key benefits for patients:
+Leveraging the radiology PACS system to streamline healthcare workflows and optimize patient care delivery can translate into the following key benefits for patients:

 Receiving diagnoses quicker.
 Exams and tests can be performed anywhere, and the images and reports can be shared electronically to clinician teams, thereby eliminating the time lag between examination and determination.